 Peer review through the lens of an editor, reviewer and author

 Peer review is a process that involves various players – the author, the reviewer and the editor to name a few.
 And depending on which of these hats you have on, the process will look different from each of these perspectives.

-For this year’s Peer Review Week, focused on the theme of transparency, we wanted to bring each of these perspectives to light.
 In this post, read interviews with an editor, author and reviewer as we uncover the 360⁰ peer review view.

 The editor perspective: Catherine Harper